Introduction

 Use Case

-The default network addresses used by Terraform Enterprise may already be in use elsewhere on the network, causing network connectivity issues for Terraform Enterprise.
-In such cases, it is necessary to change the network addresses that Terraform Enterprise uses.
+The default network addresses used by Terraform Enterprise may already be in use elsewhere on your network, causing connectivity issues.
+In such cases, you must change the network addresses that Terraform Enterprise uses.

 Procedure